awsdocs/aws-iot-sitewise-user-guide/doc_source/analyze-exported-asset-data.md

 After you have your asset property data in Amazon S3, you can use several AWS services to generate reports or analyze and query your data:
 + Run SQL queries on your data using [Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/)\.
 + Perform big data analysis using [Amazon EMR](https://docs.aws.amazon.com/emr/latest/DeveloperGuide/)\.
-+ Search and analyze your data using [Amazon Elasticsearch Service](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/)\.
++ Search and analyze your data using [Amazon OpenSearch Service](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/)\.

 You can find other AWS services that can interact with your data in Amazon S3 listed under **Analytics** in the [AWS Management Console](https://console.aws.amazon.com/)\.